bencooperjamin/xlmentoringwxh/README.md

 ### Strategy

- This project is inspired by a real charity that exists in Wrexham, Wales The aim of the website is to broaden the oportunities to recruit volunteers.
-The charity doesn't have a shortage of young people being referred but has a shortage of volunteer mentors.
+ This project is inspired by a real charity that exists in Wrexham, Wales.
+The aim of the website is to broaden the opportunities to recruit volunteers.
+The charity doesn't have a shortage of young people being referred to by schools but has a shortage of volunteer mentors.
 The Project Manager is mindful that parents, guardians, teachers and young people will have access to this sight.
 With this in mind it needs to be informative without it being academically out of reach for people who might struggle.
 Images to describe the journey and process were considered to be key.
+So it was requested that a hiking journey would be appropriate as we are surrounded by hills and Snowdonia is nearby.

 #### User Stories